r-lib/cleancall/README.md

 ## Limitations

 We suggest that exit handlers are kept as simple and fast as possible.
-In particular, early exits _within_ exit handlers are not caught currently.
+In particular, errors (and other early exits) triggered from exit handlers are not caught currently.
 If an exit handler exits early the others do not run.
 If this is an issue, you can wrap the exit handler in `R_ToplevelExec()`.
+But note that this solution is not ideal either because `R_ToplevelExec()` prevents R functions from handling the errors occurring from the handler.

 ## Installation